Stari Bar

 Stari Bar (Стари Бар, Tivar i Vjetër; lit.
 "Old Bar") is a small town in Montenegro.
-It is located inland, three kiolmeters from the new city of Bar.
+It is located inland, three kilometers from the new city of Bar.
 According to the 2003 census, the town has a population of 1,864 people.

 Geography

 Stari Bar is located on a hilltop (Londša hill) overlooking the Adriatic Sea, at the foot of Mount Rumija.
 It is surrounded by agricultural land.
 Bar is south of the Bay of Kotor between the fortresses at Budva (Buva) to the northwest and Ulcinj to the southeast.